Silberio/BugSite/README.md

 Make the whole thing persistence.
 So far, my idea is to add JDBC persistence.
 Idk yet how I'm gonna do this, but I will.

 Security.
 Make the whole API secure.

+## How it works

+It's based on Spring Boot.
+Nothing fancy.
+Built basically just following Spring.io's  official RESTful guide and some tinkering.
+Objects posted go into a JPA Repository